THANK YOU FOR SUBSCRIBING

 Enter the Software-Defined Storage Movement

 The benefits of cloud computing are well documented with the movement to a more agile IT infrastructure.
 The commoditization of hardware resources along with cheaper processing and capacity has led to a more software-centric approach.
-Software-based solutions are now entering the storage and networking domains leading to an era of the software-defined enterprise in which not only the applications are impacted but also the infrastructure
+Software-based solutions are now entering the storage and networking domains leading to an era of the software-defined enterprise in which not only the applications are impacted but also the infrastructure optimized to run these mission-critical applications.

 The market is seeing a rapid change in storage environments supporting this data-centric world of enterprise IT.
 Until now, most data storage resided in a physical world.
-As enterprise Storage Area Networks (SANs) became an alternative for Direct-Attach Storage (DAS), IT began to realize greater efficiency and agility benefits – even in what could be described as loosely constructed infrastructure technology silos.

 “Software-based solutions are now entering the storage and networking domains leading to an era of the software-defined enterprise”